 Here's where this CloudFlare IPFS gateway comes in.
 Currently, the Cloudflare gateway can be used without having to download any software.
 It can allow anyone to access the 5,000,000,000 files already uploaded to the IPFS.
 Apart from accessing the content on the IPFS, the Cloudflare gateway allows you to build website that is hosted entirely on the IPFS but the website will still be available to your users at a custom domain name.
 The company says it will issue any website connected to their gateway a free SSL certificate to secure the connection of the website to the gateway, against snooping and manipulation.

 The Cloudflare gateway works as a cache in front of IPFS.
 To use the gateway, you will basically need a browser connected to the internet, and the address of something on IPFS that you want to view.
-Simply open your browser and type the name of their gateway, which is "cloudflare-ipfs.com", followed by the file path that looks like /ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco where the "ipfs" points the gateway to the address of the content which you want to access, and the address of that content is QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco.
+Simply open your browser and type the name of their gateway, which is "cloudflare-ipfs.com", followed by the file path that reads /ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco, in which the "ipfs" points the gateway to the address of the content which you want to access, and the address of that content is QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco.

 Distributed web hosting and serving may present several advantages, for instance, the ability to host and serve content from multiple types of devices and the fact that it reduces strain on networks.